NBLxNBA: 2019–20 season

-On July 4, 2019 it was announced that the Adelaide 36ers, Melbourne United and the New Zealand Breakers would play the Utah Jazz, Memphis Grizzlies, Oklahoma City Thunder, Los Angeles Clippers and Sacramento Kings in the 2019 edition of NBLxNBA.
+On July 4, 2019, it was announced that the Adelaide 36ers, Melbourne United and the New Zealand Breakers would play the Utah Jazz, Memphis Grizzlies, Oklahoma City Thunder, Los Angeles Clippers and Sacramento Kings in the 2019 edition of NBLxNBA.
 The series was pushed closer towards the start of the NBA season, which meant the Adelaide 36ers and New Zealand Breakers missed the beginning of the NBL season, and Melbourne United missed a fortnight of the early rounds of the season.

 Despite the NBL losing streak continuing, this series marked the first time an NBL team reached the 100 point mark against an NBA team.
 This happened in both Melbourne United games against the Los Angeles Clippers and Sacramento Kings.

 2022–23 season

 After a 3-year hiatus due to the COVID-19 pandemic, it was announced that the Adelaide 36ers would take on the Phoenix Suns and Oklahoma City Thunder in October 2022.
-The series saw the first NBL win over an NBA team, with the 36ers beating the Suns 134-124 in Arizona on 3 October 2022.
+The series saw the first NBL win over an NBA team, with the 36ers beating the Suns 134–124 in Arizona on 3 October 2022.

+2023–24 season

+In August 2023, it was announced that the Cairns Taipans and New Zealand Breakers will compete in the series in October 2023.
+The Taipans took on the Washington Wizards and the Toronto Raptors in their NBLxNBA series debut, while the Breakers played the Portland Trail Blazers and Utah Jazz.

+2024–25 season

+On 10 July 2024, the New Zealand Breakers announced their series of NBLxNBA games against the Utah Jazz and the Oklahoma City Thunder.
+A third game against the Philadelphia 76ers was later added on 23 September.

+2025–26 season

+On 11 March 2025, the National Basketball Association, National Basketball League and the Victoria State Government announced that the New Orleans Pelicans would play two exhibition games at Rod Laver Arena in Melbourne, Victoria, Australia against Melbourne United and the South East Melbourne Phoenix as part of the NBAxNBL: Melbourne Series.
+This will mark the first time an NBA team has played in Australia, and the first time that the South East Melbourne Phoenix have played against an NBA team.